OctopusDeploy/blog/blog/2018-02/removing-free-tier.md

 Octopus prices based on the number of target machines you are deploying to.
 Many customers are moving towards the cloud, and in doing that are deploying to PaaS targets - which aren't counted towards licenses currently.
 If you deploy to 10,000 Azure web apps with Octopus, today it would still be free.
 And the support burden for a customer doing deployments at that scale is definitely non-zero.

 Even if we were to find ways to charge based on the number of PaaS targets you deploy to, there will always be edge cases.
-We're adding Kubernetes support to Octopus today, and it's quite possible that someone could be deploying to a massive hundred-node Kubernetes cluster with a free version of Octopus.
+For instance, we're adding Kubernetes support to Octopus today, and it's quite possible that someone could be deploying to a massive hundred-node Kubernetes cluster with a free version of Octopus.
 That trend isn't on our side.

 ## Exceptions